aemichael/cse230-scrabble/README.md

 - [ ] Implement a "challenge" mechanism that allows players to challenge each other's words in the turn after they are played
 - [ ] Support swapping out all tiles in a player's row during their turn
+- [ ] Allow players to draw tiles to determine the play order
 - [ ] Support up to 4 players
 - [ ] Allow players to play Scrabble over a network connection